Virtuoso Cellist, Teacher George Neikrug Dies at 100

 A native of the Bronx, Neikrug built his reputation in part on remarkable performances presented in his hometown, beginning with his professional debut there in 1947 at Town Hall, one of numerous memorable engagements at the New York University venue.
 A 1960 Carnegie Hall performance of Bloch’s Schelomo with Leopold Stokowski and the NBC Symphony gave way to their seminal recording of the work together for United Artists.

 Early in his seven-decade career, Neikrug was a member of the Paramount and Columbia recording orchestras, for which he performed on countless soundtracks including Spartacus, A Place in the Sun, and Shane.
-He later served as principal cellist of the Baltimore, Pittsburgh, and Los Angeles symphonies.
+He later served as principal cellist of the major orchestras in Baltimore, Pittsburgh, and Los Angeles.